 PTSD: National Center for PTSD

-Up to three quarters of those who have survived abusive or violent trauma report drinking problems.
-Up to a third of those who survive traumatic accidents, illness, or disasters report drinking problems.
-Alcohol problems are more common for survivors who have ongoing health problems or pain.
+Going through a trauma—whether or not you develop PTSD—can lead to alcohol use problems.
+Up to three quarters of people who survived abuse or violent traumatic events report drinking problems.
+Up to a third of those who survive traumatic accidents, illness, or disaster report drinking problems.
+Alcohol problems are more common for those who experience trauma if they have ongoing health problems or pain.

-Sixty to eighty percent of Vietnam Veterans seeking PTSD treatment have alcohol use problems.
+Between six and eight of every ten (or 60% to 80% of) Vietnam Veterans seeking PTSD treatment have alcohol use problems.
 War Veterans with PTSD and alcohol problems tend to be binge drinkers.
+Binge drinking is when a person drinks a lot of alcohol (4-5 drinks) in a short period of time (1-2 hours).
 Binges may be in response to memories of trauma.
 Veterans over the age of 65 with PTSD are at higher risk for a suicide attempt if they also have drinking problems or depression.

-If you have a drinking problem, you are more likely than others with your same sort of background to go through a psychological trauma.
+If you have a drinking problem, you are more likely than others with a similar background to go through a traumatic event.
 You may also have problems getting close to others.
 You may have more conflicts with those people to whom you are close.

-Problems with alcohol are linked to a confused and disorderly life.
-This kind of life leads to less closeness and more conflict within a family.
-The confusion of a life with a drinking problem makes it harder to be a good parent.
+Problems with alcohol are linked to a life that lacks order and feels out of control.
+This lifestyle leads to distance from others and more conflict within a family.
+Because it is difficult to manage life with a drinking problem, it is harder to be a good parent.

-You may drink because using alcohol can distract you from your problems for a short time.
-You should know, though, that drinking makes it harder to concentrate, be productive, and enjoy all parts of your life.
+You may drink because using alcohol distracts you from your problems for a short time.
+You should know, though, that drinking makes it harder to concentrate, be productive, and enjoy your life.

 Using too much alcohol makes it harder to cope with stress and your trauma memories.
 Alcohol use and intoxication (getting drunk) can increase some PTSD symptoms.
-Examples of symptoms that can get worse are numbing of your feelings, being cut off from others, anger and irritability, depression, and the feeling of being on guard.
+Examples of symptoms that can get worse are:

 If you have PTSD, you may have trouble falling asleep or problems with waking up during the night.
 You may "medicate" yourself with alcohol because you think it's helping your sleep.
 In fact, using too much alcohol can get in the way of restful sleep.
 Alcohol changes the quality of your sleep and makes it less refreshing.

 If you have PTSD, you may have bad dreams or nightmares.
-You may drink because you think using alcohol will decrease the number of bad dreams or how scary they are.
-Yet drinking just continues the cycle of avoidance found in PTSD.
-Avoiding the bad memories and dreams actually prolongs the PTSD.
+You may drink because you think using alcohol will help you avoid bad dreams or how scary they are.
+Yet avoiding the bad memories and dreams actually prolongs PTSD—avoidance makes PTSD last longer.
 You cannot make as much progress in treatment if you avoid your problems.
 Alcohol use problems make PTSD treatment less effective.

 When you suddenly stop drinking, the nightmares often get worse.
 Working with your doctor on the best way to reduce or stop your drinking makes cutting back on alcohol easier.
 You will be more likely to have success in your efforts.